uygarsumbul/volumetricRGC/README.md

 interval [-30um, 29.5um] with a step size of 0.5um.
 The sum of the variable gives the volume of the reconstruction in um^3.

+Only the software that is not already posted in github.com/uygarsumbul/rgc is posted in this repository.

 Genetic identities of neurons:
 Image100-XXX : BDa
 Image101-XXX : BDa